androguard/goauld/README.md

 # Goauld

-> Dynamic instrumentation toolkit for Linux/Android process via /proc/pid/mem, for the [Androguard Project](https://github.com/androguard/androguard).
+> Dynamic injection tool for Linux/Android process via /proc/pid/mem, for the [Androguard Project](https://github.com/androguard/androguard).

 Goauld is a simple tool that will allow you to inject a piece of code (a shared libary) in a process without using Ptrace syscall, directly via /proc/pid/mem.